Credit infringement notices: Your rights

-We have a discretion to grant or refuse an application for extending time for payment, for an instalment plan or for withdrawal of an infringement notice.
+We have discretion to grant or refuse an application for extending payment time, setting up an instalment plan or withdrawing an infringement notice.
 However, we must provide you with a decision as to whether your application is granted or refused within 14 days of receiving your application.
 If you do not receive a response within 14 days, ASIC is deemed to have refused your application.

 Publication of notices by ASIC

-If an infringement notice is complied with we will issue a public statement (whether written or oral) about your compliance with the infringement notice.
-The statement will be limited to an accurate summary of the infringement notice including:
+If an infringement notice is complied with, we will issue a public statement (whether written or oral) about your compliance with the infringement notice.
+The statement will be limited to an accurate summary of the infringement notice and will include:

-a statement that compliance with the notice is not an admission of guilt or liability, and
+- a statement that compliance with the notice is not an admission of guilt or liability